CW Industrial Partners

 Natural Resource Deficiencies

 While Amazon and Microsoft have cleverly monopolized shuttered nuclear capacity, the rest of us are looking for some roadmap on this subject of scarce electrons.
-I know for certain that energy companies all claim there are not sufficient natural resources like copper (Cu), zinc (Zi), and nickel (Ni) to satisfy even the demand for EVs.
+I know for certain that energy companies all claim there are not sufficient natural resources like copper (Cu), zinc (Zn), and nickel (Ni) to satisfy even the demand for EVs.
 An internal combustion car only uses 40 pounds of metal while a Tesla-like EV uses 440 pounds of copper, zinc and nickel.
 Environmentally sufficient clean electron technology as well as well functioning and dependable electric grids all over the world rely on copper.

 That copper cannot be mined at a rate to meet demand.
 Coal fired power plants cannot be scrubbed enough to be brought back as a source of clean electrons.
 A national charging station network for Electric Vehicles has to be built from copper that simply cannot be mined to meet demand.
 Hybrid car solutions are the only feasible alternative and the subsidized promise of a revolution in fossil fuels for individual vehicles is short many hundreds of million tons of basic natural resources like copper, zinc and nickel.